-For the quarterly period ended March 31, 2021
+For the quarterly period ended June 30, 2021

-OR ☐ TRANSITION REPORT PU RSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE CS EXCHANGE ACT OF 1934 For the e transition period from to RICE ACQUISIT (Exact name of registrant as Cayman Islands 001-40 503 98-158061 2 (State or other jurisdiction of incorporation or organization) (Commission F ile Number) (I.R.S.
-Emplo Identification N • 102 East Main Street, Second S Carnegie, Pennsylvania story 15106 (Address of principal executive of offices) (Zip Code) (713) 446- Registrant's telephone numb I) Not Appli Former name or former address) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Sy Name of each exchange on whi Units, each consisting of one Class A ordinary shares, p \$0.0001, and one-fourth of one redeemable warra Ü The New York Stock Exc hange Class A ordinary shares, par value \$.0001 per sha re RON The New York Stock Exchange Warrants, exercisable for one Class A ordinary share at a price of \$11.50 n exercise RONI WS The New York Stock Exc hange Indicate by check mark whether the registrant (1) has file months (or for such shorter period that the registrant was Indicate by check mark whether the registrant has subm 232.405 of this chapter) during the preceding 12 months (of Regulation S-T (§ Indicate by check mark whether the registrant is a larg company.
-See the definitions of "large accelerated filer," Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Emerging growth company ⊠ Smaller reporting c ompany If an emerging growth company, indicate by check mark accounting standards provided pursuant to Section 13(a) of o use the extended transition p period for complying with any ne w or revised financial Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act).
-Yes ⊠ No □ As of July 30, 2021, 34,502,500 shares of Class A ordina were issued and outstanding, respectively. ry shares, par value \$0.0001 per s hare, and 8,6250,000 shares o f Class B ordinary shares, par val lue \$0.0001 per share,
+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+RICE ACOUISITION CORP.
+II

+(Exact name of registrant as specified in its charter)

+Cayman Islands 001-40503 98-1580612 (State or other jurisdiction of (Commission File Number) (I.R.S.
+Employer incorporation or organization) Identification Number) 102 East Main Street, Second Stor у Carnegie, Pennsylvania · 15106 (Address of principal executive office ces) (Zip Code) (713) 446-6259 l· Registrant's telephone number, including area code: (Form Not Applicable ner name or former address, if changed since last repor t)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A ordinary shares, par value RONI U The New York Stock Exchange \$0.0001, and one-fourth of one redeemable warrant Class A ordinary shares, par value \$.0001 per share RONI The New York Stock Exchange Warrants, exercisable for one Class A ordinary share at an exercise RONI WS The New York Stock Exchange price of \$11.50

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \Box No \boxtimes

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗵 No 🗆

+As of August 12, 2021, 34,502,500 shares of Class A ordinary shares, par value \$0.0001 per share, and 8,6250,000 shares of Class B ordinary shares, par value \$0.0001 per share, were issued and outstanding, respectively.